England. Change location

 What you will study

-Unit 2: The Beginning will explore important aspects of the therapeutic relationship that need considering during the first session(s) of a therapy.
-In referencing current research, you will be guided through a brief introduction of the nature and role of the therapeutic relationship and then learn more about the specific facilitative and hindering factors of developing a good therapeutic alliance, and more specifically how explicit communication can be conducive to building the relationship.
-Finally you will be introduced to issues of diversity and power and how to detect and work with these as they arise in the therapeutic relationship.
+Unit 2: The Beginning explores what to consider during the first sessions of therapy.
+You’ll be introduced to the nature and role of the therapeutic relationship, the factors that help or hinder developing a good therapeutic alliance, and how explicit communication can build the relationship.
+Issues of diversity and power, and how to manage these as in the therapeutic relationship, will also be covered.

-The course aligns with SCoPEd (The Scope of Practice and Education) framework level B competencies that are relevant for working with the therapeutic relationship.
-Course completion will boost knowledge and confidence and support counsellors and psychotherapists to offer counselling relational perspective.
+The course aligns with SCoPEd (The Scope of Practice and Education) framework Column B competences that are relevant to working with the therapeutic relationship.
+Completing this course will enhance your knowledge and confidence, helping counsellors and psychotherapists to offer counselling from a relational perspective.

 You will learn